isc-projects/kea/doc/guide/dhcp4-srv.rst

 Note that the issue described in this section is not observed when the raw sockets are in use, because, in this case, the DHCP server builds all the layers of the outgoing message on its own and does not use ARP.
-Instead, it inserts the value carried in the 'chaddr' field of the DHCPINFORM message into the link layer.
+Instead, it inserts the value carried in the "chaddr" field of the DHCPINFORM message into the link layer.

 Server administrators willing to support DHCPINFORM messages via relays